pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 Once the account has been created, click through to its **Account** page, and find the **Teacher** tab.
-Enter your main account's username into this field, and hit submit.
+Enter your main account's username into this field, and hit enter.

-Then, as the student, go to the Files tab and start a new python file called **studenthello.py**, with some simple code in it -- `print("Hello from student")`, say
+Then, as the student, go to the Files tab and start a new python file called **studenthello.py**, with some simple code in it --

+    print("Hello from student")

-Hit Save & Run in the student's account.
+And hit Save & Run in the student's account.

 ----